danielsantander/cyberdev/git/docs/stash_command.md

 ## apply
-Reapply the latest stashed changes into the working directory, and keep them in the stash list.
+Apply the latest stashed changes into the working directory, and keep them in the stash list.

-Usage: `git stash apply
+Usage: `git stash apply`

-Usage for specific stash: `git stash apply <stash_name>
+Usage for specific stash: `git stash apply <stash_name>`

 **Example**: apply a specific stash
 ```shell